 Is your project targeting LEED Certification?
 How about the Living Building Challenge?
 These certifications can enhance a building’s reputation, property value, and user satisfaction.
 It’s also a great way to market your building to future residents or tenants!

-An onsite wastewater reuse system has the potential to earn a project up to 18 LEED points.
-If the project also incorporates elements such as wastewater heat recovery and/or solids recovery, earned points can jump to 24.
+An onsite wastewater reuse system has the potential to earn a project up to 25 LEED points.
 The graph below shows the huge benefit that an onsite wastewater treatment system can add to a LEED project.
 One thing to note is that this estimate is based on a project in California and points may vary between regions and/or sites.

 Type of Construction